Specialist advice from a qualified RICS surveyor can avoid disputes down the line if you or your neighbour are planning any building work.

 In either circumstance, the Party Wall Agreement must be in place before the work starts, and you must give (or get) at least two months’ notice.
 These activities are subject to the Party Wall etc Act 1996 , and any reputable builder or architect will know this.
 The Act is designed to legislate for any potential disputes by making sure property owners notify their neighbours in advance of starting the works.

 Which is where Donald Leslie &Co comes in.
-If you are planning building work, then you will need an experienced chartered surveyor to draw up the Party Wall Award.
+If you are planning building work, then you will need an experienced chartered surveyor to draw up Schedules of Condition and issue the Party Wall Award.
 This is the formal document that outlines what work is planned and how it will be carried out.

 Or if your neighbour is planning building work and has given you notice, then please get in touch.

-At Donald Leslie & Co we have 25 years’ experience in surveying all types of properties in the Chilterns area for a wide variety of purposes.
-If you’re not sure which type of survey is suitable for your circumstances, then please contact us and we’ll be happy to chat through the options with you.
+At Donald Leslie & Co we have 25 years’ experience in surveying all types of properties in the Chilterns area this helps us advise our clients professionally and pragmatically.
+If you’re not sure if the Party Wall Act applies then call to chat things through.